tiffanimarlowe/project_template/README.md

 ![Model AnyLogic Sim ](images/Model_AnyLogic.png)

-For the following and further simulations, we change the speed (in the images below as: "fast"),  shorten the charging times of the batteries ("charge"), as this is currently the limiting factor on usage.
+For the following and further simulations, we change the speed (in the images below as: "fast") and shorten the charging times of the batteries ("charge"), as this is currently the limiting factor on usage.
 Lastly, both changes/improvements will be implemented ("both") simultaneously and analyzed.

-- "fast": the speed will be adapted to 60 mph (88ft/sec, 29m/sec).
-Some modern drones can achive that speed and are foreseen to be faster, depending on the type of drones.
+- "fast": the speed will be adapted from currentyl 34 mph (50ft/sec) to 60 mph (88ft/sec, 29m/sec).
+Some modern drones can achive that speed and are foreseen to be faster, depending on the type of drones and propulsion.
 - "charge": the charging time will be reduced by 1/3, so now a full charge can be done within 60 minutes (instead of 90 minutes).
 - "both": both above described improvements are being implemented into the drone simulation.